Nuts and bolts of communication with parents and families

 Encourage a role for parents.
-Emphasis is on giving a coordinated message to student and the student’s awareness that parent and teacher are communicating (i.e., sharing information and resources to solve the concern).
-Underscores the importance of working together as well as the importance of input from both systems.
+Emphasis is on giving a coordinated message to students and the student’s awareness that parent and teacher are communicating (i.e., sharing information and resources to solve the concern).
+This underscores the importance of working together as well as the importance of input from both systems.

 Engage in perspective taking.
 Listen for parents’ needs.
 Use this golden rule as a guideline: Treat parents as you would like to be treated.
 For example, ask yourself:

 - If I had a child in school, what specific information would I want to hear from the teacher at the beginning of the year?

 - How and when would I want to be approached about a problem?

 - How would I want to be spoken to?
 Listened to?